Family and Intimate Partner Violence: Heavy Hands, 6th Edition

 The authoritative introduction to family violence

-Family and Intimate Partner Violence: Heavy Hands is an authentic introduction to the crimes of family violence, covering offenders and offenses, impact on victims, and responses of the criminal justice system.
-Comprehensive yet easy to understand, this established text is essential reading for students considering careers in criminal justice, victim advocacy, social work, or counseling.
-Gosselin draws on extensive field experience and realexamples to explain abuse and its effects on survivors.
-The 6th edition includes a new chapter on adolescent and young adult victimization, as well as updates to topics of interest such as intimate partner violence, asylum law, and theoretical perspectives.
+Family and Intimate Partner Violence: Heavy Hands is an authentic survey of the crimes of family violence, covering offenders and offenses, impact on victims, and responses of the criminal justice system.
+This established text is essential reading for students considering a career in criminal justice, victim advocacy, social work or counseling.
+Gosselin draws on real examples and extensive field experience to explain abuse and its effects on survivors.

 CHAPTER 1: GLOBAL VIOLENCE AGAINST WOMEN